paynl/shopware6-plugin/README.md

 # Installation
 #### Installing

+It is possible to download the plugin via the Shopware store for free.
+But you can also follow the steps below if you wish to do so.

 1. Download the plugin from this repo.
 2. In the Shopware 6 Admin panel navigate to Settings -> System -> Plugins
 3. Now click on the Upload plugin button and upload the plugin.